Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Missouri Tobacco Quitline is a free service available 24-hours a day for residents who want to quit smoking.
 For information, please call 1-800-QUIT-NOW (1-800-784-8669).
 Additional assistance is available through the American Lung Association.

-All organizations operating a temporary food establishment are required to obtain a permit from the Division of Environmental Health and Protection.
+All organizations operating a temporary food establishment are required to obtain a license from the Division of Environmental Health and Protection.
 All applications for a temporary food establishment must include a Commissary Agreement.
-There may be a fee required along with this permit, although some organizations are exempt.
+There may be a fee required along with this license, although some organizations are exempt.
 Please complete the Temporary Food Facility License Application.
 Please call 636-949-1800 if you have questions.

 While there are formulas for determining the precise amount of chlorine to use for disinfection, many homeowners do not know the depth of their well, making calculations difficult.
 One gallon of household chlorine bleach or 1 pound of chlorine tablets will adequately disinfect the average well in our area.
 If you have an extremely deep well, over 600 feet, you may use an extra half gallon of bleach, or ½ pound of tablets.
 Chlorine tablets are preferable for wells over 400 feet, where they will sink to the lower depths more readily.After removing your well cap or cistern cover; use the following procedure to disinfect your well: